StanfordDataCompressionClass/notes/src/lossless_iid/huffman.md

     Node right = None
 ```
 Each node has a `symbol_name` and a `prob` fields.
-The node also has `left` and `right` fields, which are pointers to its children as usual.
+The node also has `left` and `right` fields, which are pointers to its children.

 ```python
 node_list = [Node(A, 0.35), Node(B, 0.25), Node(C, 0.2), Node(D, 0.12), Node(E, 0.08)]
 ```

 Essentially we now have 5 nodes (or binary trees with a single node).
-The Huffman tree construction works by joins these nodes in a recursive fashion using the next 2 steps, to construct a single tree.
+The Huffman tree construction works by joining these nodes in a recursive fashion using the next 2 steps, to construct a single tree.

-**Step 1:** we pop out the two nodes with the smallest probability from the `node_list`
+**Step 1:** We pop out the two nodes with the smallest probability from the `node_list`.
-In this case, these are `Node(D, 0.12)` and `Node(E, 0.08)`
+In our example, these are `Node(D, 0.12)` and `Node(E, 0.08)`

 Thus, the `node_list` now looks like: